Need help? Chat now!

-Data released recently from the Microsoft Corporation confirms that the tactics used by cybercriminals are becoming increasingly “deceptive” and “malicious“, according to an article published by The Daily News website.
-The article indicates that this data confirms tactics resulting in attacks which are “becoming more difficult and expensive” and for “purposes such as stealing people’s personal and financial information.”
-The compiled data from the technology giant shows that the numbers of systems which require disinfecting and repair are have multiplied at a rapid rate.
+Data released recently from the Microsoft Corporation confirms that the tactics used by cybercriminals are becoming increasingly "deceptive_" and "_malicious\, "according to an_ article published by The Daily News website.
+The article indicates that this data confirms tactics resulting in attacks which are _"becoming more difficult and expensive_" and for "_purposes such as stealing people's personal and financial information."
+In addition, the compiled data from the technology giant shows that the numbers of systems that require disinfecting and repair are have multiplied at a rapid rate.

-Microsoft’s new data has determined that “one of the most common tactics” used by invaders is the “deceptive download” which, according to the article, is “the top threat in 95 per cent of the 110 countries/ regions that Microsoft’s data examined.”
-These downloads are used by cybercriminals as a vehicle for malware which is “bundled” with “legitimate downloadable content such as software, music or videos found online“, as the article indicates.
-Daniel Kamau, Anti-piracy Lead for sub-Saharan Africa, was quoted in the article to say, “Of serious concern in Africa is the threat posed from illicit software downloaded from the internet, which is infected with malware deliberately bundled by cybercriminals.
-With the internet population on the continent fast-growing, downloading software online is a popular alternative but can have serious consequences if it’s not legitimate.”
+Microsoft's new data has determined that "one of the most common tactics_" used by invaders is the "_deceptive download_" which, according to the article, is "_the top threat in 95 percent of the 110 countries/ regions that Microsoft's data examined."
+Cybercriminals use these downloads as a vehicle for malware called "_bundled_" with "_legitimate downloadable content such as software, music or videos found online_, "as the article indicates.
+Daniel Kamau, Anti-piracy Lead for sub-Saharan Africa, was quoted in the article to say, "_Of serious concern in Africa is the threat posed from illicit software downloaded from the internet, which is infected with malware deliberately bundled by cybercriminals.
+With the internet population on the continent fast-growing, downloading software online is a popular alternative but can have serious consequences if it's not legitimate._"

-Read more about the data released by Microsoft at the full article and learn about the many categories of threats that keep security companies on their toes constantly.
+Read more about the data released by Microsoft in the full article and learn about the many categories of threats that keep security companies on their toes constantly.